noah978/AltStore-Docs/Sources.md

 **imageURL** *(optional)*

 This should be a direct link to any image you want to feature on your news item.
-Note that the recommended size for this image is 640x480 or any image with a 4:3 aspect ratio.
+Note that the recommended size for this image is 960x540 or any image with a 16:9 aspect ratio.
+AltStore will also take whatever image you provide it with, then crop and center it to the correct aspect ratio.
 Be careful not to put any important information in the corners since the AltStore rounds the images corners by default.

 **url** *(optional)*